scouzi1966/vesta-mac-dist/README.md

 ### 🆕 New in 0.9.5

 #### Multi-Backend Architecture
-- **HuggingFace Explorers** -- Leverage the HuggingFace Pro subscription and inference providers partners for ImageGen, Videogen, Image edit, Whipser etc. I am not affiliated with HuggingFace but the pro sub is worth it.
+- **HuggingFace Explorer** -- Leverage the HuggingFace Pro subscription and inference providers partners for ImageGen, Videogen, Image edit, Whipser etc. I am not affiliated with HuggingFace but the pro sub is worth it.
 - **5 simultaneous backends** -- Apple Intelligence, MLX, llama.cpp, HuggingFace Explorer, and External AI (OpenAI-compatible) all active at once (Single chat routing)
 - **Runtime backend switching** -- switch between backends without restarting the app
 - **Per-backend settings** -- each backend has its own generation parameters, model selection, and configuration